Available with ArcGIS Pro Standard and Data Reviewer licenses.

 The Unclosed Polygon check finds unclosed rings in polygon features.

 The purpose of the Unclosed Polygon check is to identify polygon features that contain rings that are not closed.
 Features that contain unclosed rings impact the results of spatial analysis.
-You are most likely to encounter them when importing features from nongeodatabase sources, such as shapefiles.
+You are most likely to encounter them when importing features from sources that are not geodatabases, such as shapefiles.

 ArcGIS Data Reviewer checks support multiple methods for implementing automated review of data.
 The following table identifies the supported implementation methods for this check:

 The subtype to which the rule is applied.

 A query that identifies the features to which the rule is applied.